AndreasChristensen89/resto-booking-system/README.md

 - Test on Firefox, no problems detected.
 - Microsoft Edge, no problems detected.
+- Avast secure browser, no problems detected
+- A user using "Brave" browser said that content was blurry on his browser due to hero-image being loaded differently.
+I have not been able to fix this.
 - Media query tested on my own phone, Samsung Galaxy S9 using Chrome and Firefox, no issues.
 - Media query tested on my own tablet, Ipad pro 2018 11" using Safari+Chrome, no issues.
 - General testing with my own laptop, Asus 13 inch using Chrome, no issues.